Scaling API Management

 Transformation can be categorised into two types:

-Applied before the request reaches the backend from client.
-Useful for adding or modifying request headers, query parameters, or body.
+Request Transformation - Applied before the request reaches the backend from client.

-Applied after receiving the backend’s response but before it reaches the client.
-Useful for cleaning or simplifying response payloads, filtering unnecessary data fields for client-side optimisation.
+Response Transformation - Applied after receiving the backend’s response but before it reaches the client.

 End-to-End API Transformation Technical workflow